 In France, a representative of the Kurdish movement has warned that the Kurds in Iran are well armed and prepared to fight.

-In France, a representative of the Kurdish movement has warned that the Kurds in Iran are well armed and prepared to fight.
+Background: In France, a representative of the Kurdish movement has warned that the Kurds in Iran are well armed and prepared to fight.
 Mr. Kendal Nezan, of the Iranian Kurdistan Democratic Party (IKDP), announced in Paris that there would be widespread violence in Iran if the revolutionary government there refused to grant local autonomy to the Kurds. he said a minor clash could develop into a full-scale religious and racial war.
 Later, another representative of the Kurdish movement outlined his organisation's aims at a news conference in Paris on Monday (14 May).
 The representative wished to remain anonymous and would only agree to be filmed in silhouette.

 SYNOPSIS: He stressed that the growth of Kurdish nationalism was a natural development in the modern world when so many small states were fighting for and achieving independence.
 He parallel the size of Kurdistan to that of France, with a population of between twenty and twenty-five million, pointing out the country was the only state int he world of that size and importance which did not have national autonomy.